Codrineye/Codrineye-s-TPT2-Compendium/Desmos Graphs/Perfect Tower lib.md

 The naming scheme is {Ruleset}_{variable name}.<br>
 The rulesets are as follows:
-- C reprezents a constant variable.
+- C represents a constant variable.
 This variable holds a value that'd not modified by any other variable.
-- D reprezents a dynamic variable.
+- D represents a dynamic variable.
 This variable holds a value composing of other values.
 - F is a function.
 Functions are like dynamic variables but they have function parameters.
 - P is a function parameter.
 These are defined within a function.